excellalabs/game-dev-group/references/engines/Unreal/v5.0/Study_Notes.md

 ## Blueprints v.
 C++ Development

 Blueprints are a cool low code interface Unreal has built on top of its engine, specifically for use by Unreal.
-Once you get over the initial confusion of:
-"hey
+Once you get over the initial confusion of how they work they are actually pretty powerful and useful even if you know how to otherwise code out the game you are making, depending on your style of coding of course.

 Pros for Blueprints
 * Blueprints are good for rapid prototyping, make changes and run again fast